Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Method

-Motivate by \cite{song2024sdcl}, an extra loss term is applied to the inconsistent regions between a student and its across-group teacher to encourage reconsideration of the discrepant predictions.
-This loss is implemented by comparing the prediction with a discrete uniform distribution, thereby increasing the entropy of the prediction, and is referred to as the uniform regularization loss (URL).
-Specifically, taking $\mathrm{student}_0$ as an example, given the predictions $\hat{\bm{y}}^0_s$ and $\hat{\bm{y}}^1_t$ from $\mathrm{student}_0$ and $\mathrm{teacher}_1$, respectively, the inconsistent regions are calculated as
+Motivated by \cite{song2024sdcl}, an additional loss term is applied to handle inconsistent regions between a student and its cross-group teacher.
+This term, referred to as the URL, encourages the model to reconsider its discrepant predictions by increasing the prediction's entropy, which is achieved by comparing the model's output distribution to a discrete uniform distribution using KL divergence.